azaslavsky/domJSON/README.md

 ## Tests

 You can give the test suite for domJSON a quick run through in the browser of your choice [here](http://cdn.rawgit.com/azaslavsky/domJSON/master/test/jasmine.html).
 You can also view results from local [Chrome tests](http://cdn.rawgit.com/azaslavsky/domJSON/master/test/results/spec/chrome.html), or the entire [browser compatibility suite](http://cdn.rawgit.com/azaslavsky/domJSON/master/test/results/spec/compatibility.html).
+Please note that [Rawgit](http://rawgit.com/) caches the tests after you run them the first time, so if something seems off, clear your cache!

 ## Contributing